Main image: President Eisenhower with his Model 21, which now resides at the National Firearms Museum.

-However, it wasn’t that long ago when firearms were not only welcome in the executive mansion, but at least eight of our Chief Executives* were proud of their NRA Life member status.
+It wasn’t that long ago when firearms were not only welcome in the executive mansion, but at least eight of our Chief Executives* were proud of their NRA Life member status.
 One Commander in Chief, Ulysses S. Grant, even served as President of the NRA following his tenure in the White House.

 With Presidents Day upon us, let's take a look at some of the fascinating firearms owned and used by a few of the former presidents of the United States.

-The Father of Our Country was not only an avid hunter but also quite the gun aficionado.
+George Washington The Father of Our Country was not only an avid hunter but also quite the gun aficionado.
 Numerous sets of pistols with provenance to the General are currently on exhibit at his Mount Vernon, Va., home as well as at the U. S. Military Academy at West Point, N.Y.

 One of the most remarkable sets of 18th century flintlock pistols attributed to General Washington are currently on display at Fort Ligonier, Pa.
 Made by Jacob Walster in France, this pair of saddle pistols was presented to General Washington as a gift from the Marquis de Lafayette.
 Washington treasured these guns and made special provision in his will for their care and safekeeping.
 Eventually one of Washington’s descendants made a gift of the pair to President Andrew Jackson and in 2002 they sold for $2 million at Christie’s.